testillano/h2agent/tools/play-h2agent/examples/ServerTriggersClientViaServerEvent/readme.txt

 An external client POSTs to /api/v1/webhook/notify with a JSON body.
 The server provision responds 200 and triggers client provision "forwardNotification".
-The client provision reads the original request body directly from the server event (using serverEvent source) and POSTs it to /api/v1/forward — no globalVar needed.
+The client provision reads the original request body directly from the server event (using serverEvent source) and POSTs it to /api/v1/forward — no vault needed.
 A second server provision handles the forwarded request and responds 200.

 This is the recommended approach when the client provision needs to access